 Beth Trecasa is the Associate Director of the Inamori International Center for Ethics and Excellence at Case Western Reserve University in Cleveland, Ohio.
-She also serves as the Managing Editor of The International Journal of Ethical Leadership and Advisor for the CWRU student organization GELS (Global Ethical Leaders Society).
+She also serves as the Managing Editor of The International Journal of Ethical Leadership (IJEL) and Advisor for the CWRU student organization GELS (Global Ethical Leaders Society).
 She served as the Acting Director of the Inamori Center and the Senior Executive Editor of IJEL from December 2021 to August 2022.

 Trecasa first came to CWRU in 2002 and served in various roles at the School of Medicine and the College of Arts and Sciences.
 From 2007 to 2013, she turned to service in the Cleveland community as Director of Program Operations and Grants Manager at the Center for Families and Children.
 Trecasa was principal investigator/project director for a $2M grant awarded by the Department of Health and Human Services to test models of care that may impact the early morbidity rates of individuals with severe and persistent mental illness by integrating preventive, primary care, and wellness services into community mental health centers.
 The project integrated on-site clinical and administrative systems in partnership with the Cleveland Clinic, Care Alliance Health Center, The Free Clinic, and Neighborhood Family Practice.